 New Jersey Domestic Violence Hotline (24/7): 1-800-572-SAFE (1-800-572-7233)

 United States National Domestic Violence Hotline (24/7): 1-800-799-7233

 Pregnant and Experiencing Domestic Violence?
 Call our Sea Girt or Brick offices Today.
 Let us help protect you and your family.

-At Bronzino Law Firm, our skilled team of attorneys serves clients across in Wall, Brick, Sea Girt, Toms River, Pt Pleasant, Asbury Park and across Monmouth and Ocean County in all matters of domestic abuse.
+At Bronzino Law Firm, our skilled team of attorneys serves clients across Wall, Brick, Sea Girt, Toms River, Pt Pleasant, Asbury Park, and across Monmouth and Ocean County in all matters of domestic abuse.

-Contact a member of our firm today to schedule a confidential consultation in regard to your unsafe living condition, fill out our online form, or through either our Brick, NJ office, or our Sea Girt, NJ office at 732-812-3102; we look forward to representing your legal rights.
+Contact a member of our firm today to schedule a confidential consultation regarding your unsafe living condition, fill out our online form, or through either our Brick, NJ office or our Sea Girt, NJ office 732-812-3102; we look forward to representing your legal rights.